Greetings and welcome to Dinosaur Bear,

 ~~~

-The crunch of gravel beneath the rental car’s tires was shockingly familiar to Alex despite the fact she hadn’t heard the noise more years than she could remember.
+The crunch of gravel beneath the rental car’s tires was shockingly familiar to Alex despite the fact she hadn’t heard the noise in more years than she could remember.
 Big city life coupled with a reliance on steel-railed subways had all but removed the acoustics and sensations of rural travel.
 But sure enough, as if this was a road she took every day the sound resonated with her.
 Funnily enough, there had been a point long ago – so long ago in fact that it felt like and arguably was, another chapter of her life – that she had taken this road every day.
 Of course she wasn’t driving then, it was either Mother or Dad.
 Each of them had employed their own style of maneuvering one of their two old beat-up yet reliable vehicles on the winding gravel road.
 Mother had always been the safest and most responsible of the two while on the route, but Alex had always preferred riding with Dad at the wheel.
 Despite his vehicular antics, which would always draw Mother’s ire, he had brought more joy to the otherwise mundane experience of returning home.
 The rental car, a fancy late model with bells and whistles that Alex wasn’t entirely sure how to utilize was a far cry from the old “farm wagons” as Dad had lovingly called them.
 But the road, well the road was much the same.
 Though fewer people lived out here these days those who did made sure that the road was as cared for as a country road could be.
 The county had scarcely done their part in the past and Alex saw no signs that their efforts had increased over the years.
 No, this was a road by farmers and for farmers.
 But Alex wasn’t a farmer, at least not anymore.
 Perhaps she never had been.

 The land and home to which she was returning wasn’t even hers anymore.
 It had been swiftly claimed in court proceedings she was too young to understand by a distant and seldom-spoken-of Uncle who promptly sold off most equipment and adjacent fields, leaving just a small plot of land with the house itself, before promptly leaving that to stand empty for nineteen years.
 Alex wasn’t sure why he hadn’t sold the home.
 Perhaps it was out of some fleeting homage to family?
 It had served as a generational home on her father’s side for some time after all.
 Whatever the reason, her Uncle had cared for the property with an absentmindedness and bare-minimum approach that was just enough to keep the state assessors at bay, but did little to stop the march of time and Mother Nature against the old wood frame house.
 Alex had heard in correspondence that the house was in poor condition, but hadn’t seen the house since being swept away one cold January night so long ago.
 As the house wasn’t hers and she had no knowledge of what had become of their possessions, she had never had much reason to return to it.
 Sure, she thought of the possibility many times over the interceding years, but it was such a long trip and to be truthful she saw little reason to disrupt the few memories of the house that she did have.